guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 	- <code><span style="color:#98971a">$ kubectl</span> <span style="color:#689d6a">run</span></code> <span style="color: #3588E9">--></span> used to deploy an application on the cluster.
 		-  Ex: `kubectl run hello-minikybe`
 	- <code style="color:#689d6a">kubectl cluster-info</code> <span style="color: #3588E9">--></span> to view information about the cluster
+	- kubectl get all --> to list all objects
 	- <code style="color:#689d6a">kubectl get nodes</code> <span style="color: #3588E9">--></span> to list all the nodes of the cluster
 	- <code style="color:#689d6a">kubectl get deployments</code>
 	- <code style="color:#689d6a">kubectl get pods</code>